nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed assignment list.
 * The index **must be a positive integer** 1, 2, 3, …​

+### Marking assignments as done : `done`

+Marks the specified assignment as done.

+Format: `done INDEX`

+* Marks the assignment at the specified `INDEX` as done.
+* The index refers to the index number shown in the displayed assignment list.
+* The index **must be a positive integer** 1, 2, 3, …​

+### Marking assignments as undone : `undone`

+Marks the specified assignment as undone.

+Format: `undone INDEX`

+**Tip:**
+Assignments are marked as undone by default.

+* Marks the assignment at the specified `INDEX` as undone.
+* The index refers to the index number shown in the displayed assignment list.
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Exiting the program : `exit`

 Exits the program.